Post-Free Agency 2025 Fantasy Football Rankings

 2. Justin Jefferson, Minnesota Vikings

-Sam Darnold created some modest concerns entering the season, but it was business as usual for Jefferson, who finished with 103 catches for 1,533 yards and a career-high 10 touchdowns on 154 targets.
-He was consistent throughout the season with 80-plus yards and/or a touchdown in 14 of 17 games.
-It's appears likely that Darnold will be playing home games outside of Minnesota in 2025, but Jefferson is essentially QB-proof in Minnesota's QB-friendly offense.
+Sam Darnold created some modest concerns entering last season, but it was business as usual for Jefferson, who finished with 103 catches for 1,533 yards and a career-high 10 touchdowns on 154 targets.
+Jefferson was consistent throughout the season with 80-plus yards and/or a touchdown in 14 of 17 games.
+While Darnold will be playing his 2025 home games in the Pacific Northwest, Jefferson is essentially QB-proof in Minnesota's QB-friendly offense.

 > Continue reading our 2025 Fantasy Football WR Rankings